Skip to Main Content

 The San Sebastián Framework in a Tokyo Room

-Chef Hitoshi Isojima works within this tradition.
+Chef Hitoshi Isojima leads the kitchen here.
 Japanese-trained chefs engaging with Spanish cuisine in Tokyo represent a specific and growing cohort, distinct from the Spanish-born chefs who have established outposts here and distinct from the broader wave of fusion cooking that defined an earlier decade.
-The better comparison is with restaurants like LANBRoA and eman, both operating in Tokyo's Spanish fine dining tier, where culinary fluency in Iberian technique has become a qualifying credential rather than a novelty.
-ZURRIOLA represents another point in this peer set, with a longer Tokyo track record and its own OAD recognition.

 A Three-Year Arc in the Rankings

 For context, the OAD Japan list draws from a pool that includes three-Michelin-starred kaiseki houses like RyuGin, multi-award French kitchens like L'Effervescence, and the full depth of Tokyo's sushi counter culture.
-A top-200 position in that field carries real weight.
 It places ENEKO Tokyo in a different competitive conversation than the broader Spanish restaurant category, which in Tokyo also includes more casual rice-focused addresses like Arrocería Sal y Amor and ARROCERÍA La Panza.

 The Wider Spain-in-Japan Conversation